Ryan-McKee2001/Deep_Learning_Project-Breast-Cancer-Detection-NN/README.md

 - **CSC3066 – Deep Learning**: Course for which this project was developed.
 - **Wisconsin Dataset**: Source of the data used in this project.
+- For further information please refer to the report and the Jupyter notebook markdown files in this repo.